Frostbite Racing 101

 A board on committee boat displays number of laps e.g. 5 in picture above.

 An O flag indicates a windward leeward course. (very rarely used)

 The Start line will be between committee boat and the pin (usually red/white stripy mark).
 The trapezoid will be 4 large orange marks.
 Having (almost) completed the required number of laps you need to again cross the start/finish line (This bit of the windward leg you didn't do on first lap).
 When you cross the finish line the committee boat will give you a beep.

 As you sail down to the leeward mark for the last time, figure out where the finish is and plan how you will sail there.

 If you are a long way behind the leaders then your race may be ended a lap early and you will get an adjusted time.
-The committee boat will display an "S" flag and usually tell you to finish the lap you are on and then go to the finish line.
+A rib crew will tell you to finish the lap you are on and then go to the finish line.

 If a mark is moved, a "C" flag will displayed on a boat close to the previous mark, and a board will be displayed with the compass bearing of the next mark.
 It's not much use if you dont have a compass but you can always ask the boat crew where the new position is.